Why learn French of all options? What are the advantages? Is it really worth it in 2025? Check out the 24 top benefits of studying French.

 This is one of the few languages with a wide-reaching impact and a global language.

-French is among the six official languages of the United Nations.
-Others are Arabic, Russian, Spanish, English, and Chinese.
+French is among the six official languages of the United Nations, along with Arabic, Russian, Spanish, English, and Chinese.
 French and English are the two working languages of the UN Secretariat and are used in daily professional exchanges.

 French is part of many international bodies.
 E.g., NATO, the European Union, UNESCO, the African Union, the International Red Cross, the International Olympic Committee, international courts, and more.